Couch Potato Stop Motion Challenge

 Rules for all teams

-2. The sequence should be min.
-10 and max.
-30 seconds.
+2. The sequence should be at least 10 and maximum 30 seconds long.

-3.Start with the last picture of the sequence of the previous team.
-That means you should REBUILT the last picture as good as possible and from there on animate your story.
-The rebuilding creates a creative and funny transition from one scene to the next.
+3. Your sequence must start with the last frame of the previous team’s sequence.
+This means you should REBUILD the last image as best you can and continue animating with your story from there.
+Rebuilding creates a creative and fun transition from one scene to the next.

-4. The last image of your sequence must therefore be easy to rebuilt for the next team.
-(Please don`t fade into black as a last image!)
+4. The last image of your sequence must therefore be easy to recreate for the following team.
+(Please do not use a black frame as the last frame!)

-5. The starring character must be copied as identically as possible.
+5. The main character must be adopted and reproduced as identically as possible.

-8. Use universal symbols instead of writing, so that the film remains internationally understandable. (e.g. an ice symbol instead of the inscription “Ice Cream”)
+8. Use universal symbols instead of written language if possible so that the film is comprehensible beyond language borders (e.g. an ice cream symbol instead of the words “Ice Cream”).

-10. No racist, heterosexist, sexist or otherwise discriminatory representations or statements.
+10. No racist, heterosexist, sexist or otherwise discriminatory depictions, statements or content.
 No political statements.
-No representation or depiction of real persons (including yourself), e.g. in the form of photos, newspaper clippings, caricatures etc.
+Do not include brand and/or product names.
+No representation or depiction of real people (including yourself), e.g. in the form of photos, newspaper clippings, caricatures, etc.